OfficialKingJulian/Useful-Batch/hours/readme.markdown

 # Hours VBScript

-A tiny script to keep track of hours I've worked, using text files.
+A tiny script to keep track of hours I've worked, using a CSV file.
 Written with VBScript for simplicity (at least, compared to batch).

 ## Usage